Shefaabi/Sphinx-Auctions/README.md

 - **Comment**: Allows users to comment on listings, with fields for the comment text and associated listing.
 - **Watchlist**: Represents the user's watchlist, containing references to the User model and the Listing model.

-Category: Represents different categories under which listings can be classified (e.g., Electronics, Fashion, Home).
-Each listing can be associated with a category, making it easier for users to browse listings within specific categories of interest.
 ## How to Contribute

 This project is part of my coursework and is not currently open for external contributions.
 Feedback and suggestions are welcome.